 How can we build healthier communities, as people, as artists, as friends, as a country?

-On July 27th, hundreds of artists in 18 cities across America worked together to find out.
+On July 27, 2024, hundreds of artists in 18 cities across America worked together to find out.

-Arts for EveryBody has commissioned a series of research studies to be led by Dr. Jill Sonke, Ph.D., at the University of Florida Center for Arts in Medicine to examine the connection between arts participation and the health of a community.
+Arts for EveryBody commissioned a series of research studies led by Dr. Jill Sonke, Ph.D., at the University of Florida Center for Arts in Medicine to examine the connection between arts participation and the health of a community.
 The first of four studies in the series examined and defined “arts participation,” which was recently published in Health Promotion Practice Journal.

-View Article -
+View Article

-Older adults who participate in the arts report a 48% lower risk of depression and a 44% reduction in dementia; the health benefits of arts participation are equivalent to the benefits of weekly exercise.
 Participating in the arts reduces stress and loneliness, which are risk factors for a wide range of ailments, including hypertension and heart disease.
-There are also social benefits - young adults are more likely to stay in school and 4 out of 5 young adults who had arts rich experiences are more likely to vote.
+There are also social benefits - young adults are more likely to stay in school and 4 out of 5 young adults who had arts-rich experiences are more likely to vote.

 Learn more about the mental and physical benefits of arts participation here.

-Watch the tailer for the July 27 Event
+Watch the Trailer for July 27th

-Watch A Recap of the Event
+Watch a Recap of the Event

-About "You Are Home / You Are Loved"
+• About "You Are Home / You Are Loved"

 John Forté (feat.
-Binta, Making Movies, Living Waters Gospel Choir, Olivia Mills)Composed By:
+Binta, Making Movies, Living Waters Gospel Choir, Olivia Mills)

 John Forté